FanYxxxx/DBtop250comments/README.md

 # DBtop250comments

-crawler for data from douban movie top250
+this is a Web Crawlers, used for grabing data of movie-comments(specially for douban.com)

+using python 3.5